mappiamo/mapi-geoCMS/doc/index.rst

     <?php $this->widget('lastcontent', array(5, 'post', 'created')); ?>

 This widget have parameters.
 The first is the maximum number of content, this is required.

-All other paramteres are optional: [content type], [ordering column name], and if the content type is 'event', the last parameter 'from_now' shows only current and future events.
+All other paramteres are optional (not required because default values are available): [content type], [ordering column name], and if the content type is 'event', the last parameter 'from_now' shows only current and future events.

 Full featured menu
 ------------------